-Haney thrived in role her really all stepped up and cleaning up played at a really high after her teammates.
-She would Offensively, I thought we be the one played better as a team with the putthan we have maybe all backs and the extra year long.
-I was just rebounds. really pleased to see the She'd also veterans step up and be there to hit an open take that leadership shot when the defense focused too much on Ruth Riley or Siemon.
-This year, game with one purpose - to block shots.
+on much role her "I thought that they really all stepped up and played at a really high level defensively.
+Offensively, I thought we played better as a team than we have maybe all year long.
+I was just really pleased to see the veterans step up and take that leadership role."
+Muffet McGraw Irish coach > This year, playing next the more versatile Batteast, her role became less defined.
+Haney had to adjust, first to finding a place on offense, then to playing reduced minutes to allow the team's deep bench to con- > While Haney had to adjust to a smaller role, Barksdale has moved into a larger one.
+Last year she would come into the game with one purpose - to block shots.
 Riley took care of the offense.
-Barksdale's job was to come in for a few minutes when Riley committed a foul and take her place in the lane.
-This year Barksdale starts.
+Barksdale's job was to come in for a few minutes when Riley committed a foul and take her place in the This year Barksdale starts.
 She needs to contribute on offense, so she developed an effective jump shot.
-And she needs to rebound, where she contributed seven boards Sunday.
-And Joyce, who was always the first guard off the bench as a freshman last year, has had to rotate in with classmate Le'Tania Severe and freshmen Kelsey Wicks and Allison Bustamante.
+And she needs to rebound, where she contributed seven boards And Joyce, who was always the first guard off the bench as a freshman last year, has had to rotate in with classmate Le'Tania Severe and freshmen Kelsey Wicks and Allison Bustamante.
 She has taken a greater role leading from the bench, calling out instructions and using her mind for the game.
-But when healthy and asked to make a shot, she hits them.
-With Sunday's win, the Irish have an easy road to the No. 2 seed in the Big East Tournament.
+But when healthy and asked to make a shot, she hits With Sunday's win, the Irish have an easy road to the No. 2 seed in the Big East Tournament.
 All they need to do is beat St. John's, West Virginia and Villanova at home while stopping Rutgers and Georgetown away.
 And the talented core can do it.
 Only after Sunday, they finally have veterans to lead the way.
 Contact Noah Amstadter at namstdt@nd.edu.